osomat123/Python-Assistant/README.md

 For example: Type "add nickname Webex for Cisco Webex Meetings" and it'll be done!

 Finally, if you want to exit just type "quit" or "bye" or "exit" or "stop" or "ciao" and it will shut down shutdown.

+It can also search for stuff on Google.
+Just ask!

 ## Note